Novel Method to Characterizing Battery Slurry Conductivity and Sedimentation Stability

 Table of Contents

 The electrode slurry is a crucial intermediate product in lithium-ion battery manufacturing.
 Its homogeneity and stability significantly impact the consistency and electrochemical performance of the final cells.
-Currently, Battery slurry viscosity is often the sole parameter used for slurry monitoring, which fails to fully assess the uniformity and stability of its electrical properties.
+Currently, battery slurry viscosity is often the sole parameter used for slurry monitoring, which fails to fully assess the uniformity and stability of the slurry’s electrical properties — and therefore its traceability to cell performance.

-Slurry resistivity, however, offers a more direct insight.
+Slurry resistivity offers a more direct insight.
 This parameter is highly sensitive to the battery slurry formulation, including the types and amounts of active materials, conductive agents, and binders.
 Furthermore, as slurries rest after mixing, gelation or sedimentation can occur (Figure 1), leading to measurable changes in resistivity.
-Consequently, monitoring slurry resistivity provides a powerful method for characterizing the electrical homogeneity and stability of battery slurries.
+Monitoring slurry resistivity therefore provides a powerful method for characterizing both electrical homogeneity and stability of battery slurries — enabling traceability from slurry mixing quality to cell performance.

 2.2 Testing Procedure

-The slurry sample is placed in a beaker with a diameter greater than 35 mm.
+The slurry sample is placed in a beaker with a mouth diameter greater than 35 mm.
 The electrode probe is immersed into the slurry and gently agitated to ensure the electrode surface is fully wetted.
-The accompanying software is then activated to collect real-time resistivity data from each electrode channel.
+The accompanying BSR2300 software collects real-time resistivity data from each of the three electrode channels simultaneously, enabling either single-point evaluation or continuous time-series sedimentation monitoring.

 3. Battery Slurry Resistivity Characterization Case Studies

-Viscosity governs particle mobility and contact probability in a slurry.
-We compared two carbon-conductive slurries with different viscosities while keeping formulation nominally constant.
-Results show:
+Battery slurry viscosity governs particle mobility and contact probability in the slurry.
+We compared two conductive carbon slurries with different viscosities while keeping the formulation nominally constant.
+Key results:

-• The higher-viscosity slurry exhibited lower resistivity than the lower-viscosity slurry under identical measurement conditions.
+• The higher-viscosity slurry exhibited lower resistivity (higher anode slurry conductivity) than the lower-viscosity slurry under identical measurement conditions.

-• This implies that, at higher viscosity, conductive particles form more stable contacts and a more continuous percolation network.
+• This implies that at higher viscosity, conductive particles form more stable contacts and a more continuous percolation network — resulting in better electronic connectivity and lower resistivity.

-As a practical metric, resistivity measurement can therefore validate whether batches with the same target viscosity maintain comparable conductive connectivity.
+As a practical metric, resistivity measurement validates whether batches with the same target viscosity maintain comparable conductive connectivity.
+Two slurries can match on battery slurry viscosity but diverge on resistivity, indicating a difference in particle dispersion state that viscometry alone would miss.

-3.2 Case study B: Effect of Dilution On Slurry Resistivity (battery slurry formulation)
+3.2 Case Study B: Effect of Dilution on Battery Slurry Formulation and Resistivity

-Diluting the conductive carbon slurry by different multiples can change the concentration of conductive carbon particles per unit volume and affect the dispersion state of conductive carbon particles in the slurry.
-As the dilution factor increases, the concentration of conductive carbon gradually decreases and the resistivity of the slurry gradually increases.
-If the slurry formula is fixed in the mass production of slurry, the resistivity test can be performed on different batches of the same concentration slurry monitor the process stability of the slurry.
+Diluting a conductive carbon slurry by different multiples changes the concentration of conductive carbon particles per unit volume and affects their dispersion state.
+As the dilution factor increases, the concentration of conductive carbon decreases and the battery slurry resistivity increases monotonically.
+This monotonic relationship makes resistivity measurement a sensitive probe of formulation concentration.
+In mass production with a fixed slurry formulation, resistivity testing across different batches of the same target concentration provides a fast check of batch-to-batch process stability — and enables traceability from the mixing stage to downstream coating quality.

-3.3 Case study C: Sedimentation Performance Monitored by Resistivity (battery slurry viscosity)
+3.3 Case Study C: Detecting Sedimentation in Battery Slurry by Time-Resolved Resistivity

-• On the third morning, the lower channel’s resistivity dropped markedly, indicating that particles from the upper layers had settled to the bottom and locally increased conductivity.
+• On the third day morning, the lower channel’s resistivity dropped markedly — indicating that active material and conductive carbon particles from upper layers had settled to the bottom, locally increasing the bottom concentration and conductivity.

-• By tracing resistivity versus time at multiple vertical positions, one can estimate the slurry’s practical “maximum static hold time” (i.e., how long the slurry can sit before significant settling compromises homogeneity).
+• By tracing resistivity versus time at multiple vertical positions, the slurry’s practical maximum static hold time (how long the slurry can sit before significant sedimentation compromises homogeneity) was directly identified from the resistivity divergence point.

 4. Practical Tips and Measurement Considerations

-• Bottle geometry: Use a standardized container (mouth diameter > 35 mm) to ensure probe immersion repeatability.
+• Container geometry: Use a standardized container with mouth diameter >35 mm to ensure consistent probe immersion depth and repeatable vertical channel positioning.

-• Probe wetting: Brief stirring to wet the probe is essential to avoid air gaps that artificially increase measured resistivity.
+• Probe wetting: Brief stirring to wet the probe before measurement is essential — air gaps on the probe surface artificially increase measured resistivity.

-• Multi-point probing: Use vertical channel spacing to detect incipient sedimentation rather than a single-point measurement.
+• Multi-height probing: Use vertical channel spacing to detect incipient sedimentation in battery slurry — single-point measurement at one height cannot reveal vertical concentration gradients.

-• Establish recipe-specific tolerances: Define acceptable resistivity windows for each battery slurry formulation and for different viscosity grades.
+• Recipe-specific tolerance limits: Define acceptable resistivity windows for each battery slurry formulation and viscosity grade; flag batches that fall outside the window before they reach coating.

-• Combine metrics: Interpret resistivity in the context of battery slurry viscosity measurements and imaging to avoid misinterpreting rheology-induced effects as formulation drift.
+• Combine with viscosity: Interpret slurry resistivity in the context of battery slurry viscosity measurements and visual inspection — rheology changes can mimic formulation drift in the resistivity signal.

 5. Summarize